hashi0203/image-captioning/README.md

 		```
 		Ref.
 It took very long time if you use all images, so I recommend you to save outputs by setting LOG_STEP and stop evaluating when the values are stable.
 		Ref.
 The Decoder RNN model runs faster if you use it in CPU than GPU.
+		Ref.
+BLEU-4 score by 5000 images was 0.266 in this case.
 	4. Output will be shown in stdout and also you can check it in image-captioning/test/test_results.txt.

 - Infer